DaanWet/gamesense-client/README.md

 ## What's new in 2.0.0

-- Support for SteelSeries GameSense(TM) > 3.7.0
+- Support for SteelSeries GameSense(TM) 3.18.4

-- Added new event icons
+- New event icons
 - Added developer and deinitialize timer length to Game
 - Added the ability to specify a custom path for the coreProps.json files
 - Reworked frequency
-- Added frequency ranges and repeat limit ranges
+- Frequency ranges and repeat limit ranges
-- Added OLED support
+- OLED support
-- Added tactile support
+- Tactile support
-- Added new RGB zones and RGB zoned devices
+- New RGB zones and RGB zoned devices
+- Bitmap and partial bitmap mode
+- Context color mode
+- Update multiple events at once